Archdiocese of Gorizia

 The territory of the Archdiocese was identical with the Austro-Hungarian County of Gorizia and Gradisca until 1918 when it was transferred to Italy at the conclusion of the First World War.

-Also from 1766, the archbishop was Prince of the Holy Roman Empire and member of the Austrian House of Lords until 1918.
+Also from 1766, the archbishop was Prince of the Holy Roman Empire, and, from its establishment in 1861 until 1918, a member of the Austrian House of Lords.